andycasey/sick/README.rst

 Idea
 ====
-Most (if not all) attempts to determine stellar parameters from a grid of spectra separate out the normalisation and radial velocity components.
+Most (if not all) attempts to determine stellar parameters from a grid of spectra separate out the normalisation, radial velocity, and synthetic smoothing components.
 In reality these are all linked.
 You should have a single mathematical model that can incorporate all of these convolutions.
 That's what this does.

 Status
 ======